csound-flossmanual/csound-floss/book/05-b-panning-and-spatialization.md

 ## Ambisonics II: UDOs

 In the following section we introduce User Defined Opcodes (UDOs) for Ambisonics.
 The channels of the B-format are stored in a _zak_ space.
 Call _zakinit_ only once and put it outside of any instrument definition in the orchestra file after the header. _zacl_ clears the zak space and is called after decoding.
 The _B format_ of order _n_ can be decoded in any order.

 The text files _ambisonics_udos.txt_, _ambisonics2D_udos.txt_,
-_AEP_udos.txt_ and _utilities.txt_ must be located in the same folder as the csd files or included with full path.^[ These files can be downloaded together with the entire examples (some of them for CsoundQt) from https://www.zhdk.ch/5382]
+&nbsp;_AEP_udos.txt_ and _utilities.txt_ must be located in the same folder as the csd files or included with full path.^[ These files can be downloaded together with the entire examples (some of them for CsoundQt) from https://www.zhdk.ch/5382]